greatest-ape/aquatic/crates/ws/README.md

 Make sure locked memory limits are sufficient:
 - If you're using a systemd service file, add `LimitMEMLOCK=65536000` to it
+- If you're using openrc, make sure you have `rc_ulimit='-l 65536'` in your init script
 - Otherwise, add the following lines to `/etc/security/limits.conf`, and then log out and back in: